GCS Score: What Does It Mean?

 3) Motor Response (Scale 1-6)

-All three responses are marked separately.
+GCS score – All three responses are marked separately.
 How are they checked?

 In the case of Eye-Opening response, the patient is prompted by voice, touch and a painful stimulus to check for a positive reaction.
 In case the patient does not open their eyes to any of the three prompts, the score given is 1.
 In case they respond to being called verbally by opening their eyes by themselves, the score would be 4 and mean a high probability of recovery.

 To find the total GCS of a brain-injured patient, the total of all the three metrics are put together in a range of score between 3 and 15.
-A score of 13 and above shows that there is mild brain injury and that the patient will recover quickly.
+A score of 13 and above shows that there is a mild brain injury and that the patient will recover quickly.
 A score between 9 and 12 is considered to show a moderate brain injury whereas a score of 8 and below indicates severe brain injury.
 Some medical practitioners consider a score of 5 and lower to be catastrophic with very fewer chances of full recovery.

 As painful as it is to deal with a familiar going through this ordeal, it is difficult to know what the long term effect of a brain injury will be.
-However, a tool like GCS gives the relatives and doctors a realistic impression of the chances in recovery and the patient gaining consciousness post brain trauma.
+However, a tool like GCS gives the relatives and doctors a realistic impression of the changes in recovery and the patient gaining consciousness post brain trauma.